-Supporting Your Student’s Study Away Experience
+Proactive Tips for Supporting Your Student’s Study Away Experience

 What positive steps can parents and families take to help their students stay safe and get the most from study abroad?
 GEO offers these tips for supporting your study away student.

-2. Talk to them about health and safety: Section V of the Handbook covers a number of important issues that you should discuss frankly with your son or daughter before departure.
+The Health, Safety, and Security Section of the Duke Abroad Handbook covers a number of important issues that you should discuss frankly with your son or daughter before departure.
 We encourage you to read it carefully and contact our office if you have questions.

 Make sure you have a good understanding of how to reach students at the program site and when they are traveling on their own, and that you have clear expectations about how closely they will be in touch with you.

 Finally, please accept our heartfelt wishes that your student will have an enjoyable and enriching academic and cultural experience abroad.
 Do not hesitate to contact our office with questions or concerns related to the study abroad experience throughout the semester.